kdvolder/tyRuBa/README.md

 for the language still lives there for now.
 There are some more documentation files there, describing the actual logic language.

+##NEW IN RELEASE 7.4.1

+  TyRuBa now provides a jar that contains all of its dependencies for a somewhat easier 'download and run' experience.

 ##NEW IN RELEASE 7.4

   Essentially, this is just the 7.3 release with few changes to